 What is Insolvent?

-The term Insolvent describes a company that is no longer capable of meeting its financial obligations such as debt and liabilities on the date of maturity.
+An Insolvent company is no longer capable of meeting its financial obligations such as debt and liabilities on the date of maturity.

 With that said, a company in a state of insolvency has likely encountered recent troubles that placed it in such a state of financial distress and is now at risk of filing for bankruptcy.

-The company described as “insolvent” is one that can no longer meet its financial obligations to lenders.
+In accounting, a company deemed “insolvent” is one that can no longer meet its financial obligations to lenders.

 While a company can become distressed for numerous reasons, the primary catalyst is more often than not an over-reliance on debt as a source of funding.